 Deferrals: The College will allow you to defer all or part of your semester bill if you are receiving monthly checks.
 If interested, please contact the Veterans Affairs Office.

-Tutoring: Free tutoring for all students is available through the Student Learning Center.
+Tutoring: Free tutoring for all students is available through the Academic Success Center.
 The VA may also pay for individual tutoring if a veteran would benefit by this.

 Veterans Affairs Work-Study: If interested, please see the coordinator of veterans affairs at the College.

 Parking: If you are a student who served in the armed forces during a time of war and was honorably

 Please Note: You will still be required to pay the vehicle registration fee.

 Students Returning to the College : Students who have left the College or who have deferred admission due to active military service and wish to return to the college should notify the Veterans Affairs Office.

 If you are interested in putting your military experience to work, gaining academic credit, have your tuition and fees paid, earn a $300 - $500 per monthly stipend and a commission upon graduation, contact Lieutenant Colonel Dan Fletcher at (585) 395-5349.

 Air Force ROTC: You can attend the College and participate in AFROTC through the Rochester Institute of Technology.

 Marine Corps PLC: Are you interested in becoming a Marine Corps Officer?
 If so, you may be interested in the Marine Corps Platoon Leadership Class.
 This program is for full-time undergraduate and graduate students.